Life is so very different in Argentina than where I live, on the concrete island of Manhattan, in New York City.

 The other practitioner wrote, “…it’s the first time as a Reiki Master that someone who wasn’t my personal master leaves me thinking so deeply.”

-Embodying a thoughtful approach to Reiki practice
+Today only, embodying a thoughtful approach to Reiki practice

 The second email is the kind that sustains me.